 As a Cardinals member, Jim Kaat started 14 games out of 49 appearances as a swingman.
 Later, he was seen as the left-handed bullpen arm, where he was featured in 62 games.

-After having 24 appearances with a 3.89 ERA for the Cardinals, they released Kaat on July 6.
+After having 24 appearances with a 3.89 ERA for the Cardinals, the team released Kaat on July 6.

 - 3× All-Star (1962, 1966 & 1975)